dsurujon/BFClust/README.md

 ## Adding to existing clustering
-This is used when a clstering partition already exists, and one wishes to assign clusters to a new sequence set.
+This is used when a clustering partition already exists, and one wishes to assign clusters to a new sequence set.
 This is especially useful when a large number of sequences have already been clustered, and a relatively small sequence set is to be assigned clusters.
 The advantage here is two-fold:
 1. Existing cluster assignments are not changed
 2. Adding new sequences is faster than clustering the old and new sequences together
 The ```add_to_clustering.m``` script assigns clusters to a new set of sequences by finding the closest cluster in the existing clustering of the existing set of sequences.
 The inputs this function takes are as follows: